shrutiicodes/month-to-master/README.md

 Let’s see in more detail

 Month to Master

 Chapter 1 - #1DayofHTML

 Chapter 2 - #2DaysofCSS

 Chapter 3 - #4DaysofJS

 Chapter 4 - #8DaysofReactJS

 Chapter 5 - #16DaysofMERN

 There’ll be bonus sessions on Git, GitHub & How to grow as a Freelancer Also.
-This bootcamp is focused on web development, from a noob to advanced.

 When it is?
 Starting from 1st May to 31st May